technical-margins/material-margins/docs/en/blog/posts/documentation_invisible.md

 ## The Technical Writer's Invisible Work

-In the buzzing hive of software development, documentation occupies a paradoxical space.
-Though recognised as indispensable, it is often relegated to the background in practice. *"We'll document it later," "The priority is delivering the product"* – these are phrases every technical writer knows well, like a well-worn refrain.
+In the buzzing hive of software development, documentation occupies a paradoxical place.
+Though recognised as indispensable, it is often relegated to the background in practice. *'We'll document it later,' 'The priority is delivering the product'* – these are phrases every technical writer knows well, like a well-worn refrain.

 Yet, there are other inspiring models.
-In the aerospace industry, each aircraft is delivered with thousands of pages of meticulous documentation that does more than explain – it ensures safety and efficiency.
-This is not a luxury; in this sector, documentation is as vital as the engines.
+In the aerospace industry, each aircraft comes with thousands of pages of detailed documentation that doesn't just explain – but ensures safety and efficiency.

 But transposing this model to software development remains a challenge, especially in small and medium-sized enterprises.
 Although resources are often limited, commitment and rigour can make this work possible.
-It involves overcoming the view of documentation as a "secondary" task, often left to developers or project managers, as if writing were merely an add-on, an optional "extra."
+It requires shifting the view of documentation as a 'secondary' task, often left to developers or project managers, as though writing were just an add-on or an optional 'extra.'
 In many ways, this is like asking a pilot to write their own aircraft manual between flights – a situation that underscores the critical need for dedicated technical writing professionals.

 ## From Complexity to Clarity: My Role as a Translator

 In this context, technical writing truly comes into its own.
-As a writer, my role is not merely to capture information; it is to transform it.
+As a writer, my role isn't just to capture information; it's to transform it.
 Like a translator working not between languages A and B, but between technical and human languages.
 It's about unveiling the invisible, bringing to light what might remain a mystery, making the impenetrable suddenly accessible to the end user.
 A task that is not done in isolation.

 At the heart of my mission is collaboration with development teams.
 Together, we explore the product and its innovations.
-These exchanges are not mere transmissions of information; they are lively dialogues, moments of exploration where we dissect each feature, illuminate complexities, and refine the details.
+These exchanges aren't just about passing on information; they're lively dialogues where we dissect each feature and illuminate complexities.
 We sculpt the product, documentation included, so that through each sentence, the user can feel guided without being lost.

 This mission is a balancing act, a choreography where each interaction with technical teams becomes a dance of precision.
-Together, we shape the product so that every word, every sentence, guides users naturally through the application.
-Choosing the right collaborative tools and centralizing knowledge serve as pillars, ensuring that each update welcomes users into this ever-growing garden.
+Together, we shape the product so that each word, each sentence, naturally guides users through the application.

 ## Documentation: More Than Just a Guide to Customer Satisfaction

-*"The instructions are in Chinese, I don't understand how it works – a one-star rating because I can't give less."* Such a comment, common on e-commerce sites, clearly shows how poor documentation can harm a product's reputation.
+*'The instructions are in Chinese, I don't understand how it works – a one-star rating because I can't give less.'* Such a comment, common on e-commerce sites, clearly shows how poor documentation can harm a product's reputation.

 In professional software, documentation becomes much more than an instruction manual; it represents a direct, essential link between the user and the product.
-When well done, it frees up support teams by addressing simple queries and allowing teams to focus on more complex cases.
+When well done, it frees up support teams by addressing simple queries, and it allows them to focus on more complex cases.
 It gives the user autonomy, a space where they can explore advanced features at their own pace and uncover the full richness of the product.

 For novices, it's a launch ramp, a discreet guide that takes them by the hand, whispering simple instructions, dispelling their initial doubts to lead them towards mastery.
 And in critical environments, where every detail counts, it acts as a silent guardrail, a shield against errors and missteps.